 The Chemistry Department encourages students to engage in independent research, which may be in the form of Independent Study or Honors Research projects.
-Requirements for Honors in Chemistry and Biochemistry are described below.
+Requirements for Honors in Chemistry are described below.
 Approximately half of departmental majors earn honors by completing two-semester independent projects and then reporting their work in formal Honors Thesis.
 Many majors not in the honors program also undertake independent research.
 In addition to opportunities offered during the academic year, some students are able to parcticipate with the faculty on summer research projects.
 On all projects, students share with their faculty adviser the responsibility for planning, executing, and reporting their investigations.
 The department stresses the importance of independent work, especially at the senior level, and believes that these experiences provide a more realistic exposure to science than that gained from course work alone.
 Students wishing to conduct a laboratory independent study project must have taken at least one 200 level laboratory-intensive course approved by the Department.

 Requirements for Honors in Chemistry

 1. A "B" average in courses submitted for the major with the additional requirement that the Candidate shall have received no more than two grades below a B in these courses.
 Courses submitted for the major shall include work in other departments that may be required for the Chemistry Major.
 If you have any questions about qualifying for honors please consult with a member of the Department.

 2. Two semesters of Independent Study devoted to the study of a single topic.

 a.
 At the outset of the project, the student should clearly define the goals and objectives of the research with the advisor.
 This may include a written proposal or detailed literature search containing the requisite background material.